If you are looking for ways to share files, you probably have asked yourself the following question:

-Built with a higher level of security required to run an enterprise, there is good reason why virtual data rooms are used by banks, advisors, and corporations is because they are built with a high level of security keeping in mind the standards and sophistication of an enterprise.
+The reason why virtual data rooms are used by banks, advisors, and corporations is because they are built with a high level of security keeping in mind the standards and sophistication of an enterprise.
 While consumer-based services are based on ease of use and mass adoption with security many times as an afterthought.
-As a matter of fact, there have been significant high profile security breaches in most of the consumer focused companies.
+As a matter of fact, there have been significant high-profile security breaches in most of the consumer-focused companies.

-From document care to site updates, virtual data rooms offer around-the-clock, personalized service that the mass market service do no offer.
-In a professional dataroom providers each client of the data room is assigned a professional and experienced project management coordinator, available 24/7 for any and all services you might require.
+From document care to site updates, virtual data rooms offer around-the-clock, personalized service that the mass market service does not offer.
+Each client of the data room is assigned a professional and experienced project management coordinator, available 24/7 for any and all services they might require.
 These service coordinators can be local and are easily reachable for all users at all times.
 The idea is to save clients' time by doing all the data room related tasks for them and let them focus on things that matter more.

 - Ideally, a data room will have a Q&A feature where buyers and sellers can post questions and comments to specific documents in a supervised manner to optimize time and relevance.
 Furthermore, this feature allows you to reply to more than one question at a time, create hyperlinks to other documents in your reply, and when you’re all finished, export the entire Q&A forum to Microsoft Excel for your records.

-- Virtual data rooms provide with real time notifications that alert all participants about specific documents alterations, comments posted or new documents uploaded.
+- Virtual data rooms provide real-time notifications that alert all participants about specific document alterations, comments posted, or new documents uploaded.
 All parties will also receive a weekly update to keep them informed about each document as it develops.

 - Comprehensive reporting is what virtual data rooms are best known for, with the Q&A of all business interactions recorded in a user-friendly format that can be easily exported to Excel.

-Services like Dropbox, Box.net and Google Drive can be a great tool for personal use or for sharing some public documents with business associates.
-However, when it comes to the security of running your enterprise online, the virtual data room has the high level quality of communication and service that you can trust.
+In conclusion, services like Dropbox, Box, and Google Drive can be a great tool for personal use or for sharing some public documents with business associates.
+However, when it comes to the security of running your enterprise online, the virtual data room has the highest quality of communication and service that you can trust.